BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 As already mentioned, we do not have to work with frequencies.
 In fact, there are many ways to define the pitch of the event, i.e., the played synth, and many of them are more relevant for musicians who are used to them.

-One of the concepts is the so-called *midi notes*.
+One of the concepts are the so-called *midi notes*.
 It is baked into [MIDI](sec-midi).
 This system assigns ascending numbers to the keys of a piano, defining C3 to be the midi note 60.
 The argument works together with ``\ctranspose`` and ``\harmonics``.